Mikkomario/Utopia-Scala/README.md

 whether they be servers, desktop clients or real-time games.

 ### Utopia BunnyMunch
-*Speed and easy-of-use combined when it comes to json parsing*
+*Speed and ease-of-use combined when it comes to json parsing*

 **Utopia BunnyMunch** is a very simple model, meant to replace the inefficient JSONReader implementation.
 *BunnyMunch* uses a very fast *Jawn* json parsing library internally, but offers the same Value-based interface as the JSONReader.

+### Utopia Courier
+*Email interactions you might actually want to use*

+**Utopia Courier** model is focused on email integration.
+Both sending and writing messages are included.
+This module wraps the JavaMail API, providing a much cleaner and more usable interface.

 ### Utopia Vault
 *All the benefits of SQL - with no SQL required*